Tools & More

 SIRI SX Map

-• Purpose: Georeferenced representation of SIRI-SX messages on a map.
+• Purpose: Georeferenced display of the SIRI SX messages on a map.

 • Instructions:

 • It is a map on which the events are displayed.
-If you click on the coloured markers or lines, you will get more details about them.
+Clicking on the coloured markers or lines will give you more details.
 You can also select the language and some other parameters for the query and display.

 GTFS Query

-• Code: OJP-Showcase/apps/gtfs-query at develop · openTdataCH/OJP-Showcase (github.com)
+• Program code: OJP showcase/apps/gtfs-query at develop · openTdataCH/OJP showcase (github.com)

-• Purpose: This system makes it possible to display the appropriate GTFS timetable details based on given SIRI-SX event data.
+• Purpose: This system makes it possible to display the relevant GTFS timetable details on the basis of given event data from SIRI-SX.

 • Instructions:

-• First, open the SIRI SX Overview tool (see above) with the addition ?debug=1 (at the end of the URL).
-Then open the developer view with the browser’s network protocol view.
-Then click on the ‘Build Link’ button.
-In the request you then make, you will find a link starting with https://tools.odpch.ch/gtfs-rt-status/api/gtfs-query/trips? in the header information (example highlighted in yellow in the screenshot below):
+• Then click on the ‘Build Link’ button.
+In the request, you will find a link in the header information beginning with https://tools.odpch.ch/gtfs-rt-status/api/gtfs-query/trips?
+(Example marked in yellow in the screenshot below):

-• If you open this link in your browser, you will see the following view.
-There you can see the timetable details for the part affected by the incident in GTFS.
-In the case shown, line 22, which is affected in GTFS for the given date with 59 entries.
+• If you open this link in your browser, you get the following view.
+There you can see the timetable details in GTFS for the section affected by the incident.
+In the illustrated case, line 22 is affected by the incident with 59 entries in GTFS for the given date.

 • Purpose: A tool for testing the OJP interface and its functionalities.
-The app is primarily intended to demonstrate system capabilities and is not intended as a full-fledged app!
-The app makes it possible to make the typical queries to the OJP system in the OJP standard.
-This is possible at various endpoints (e.g. testing or integration), each for OJP standard versions 1 and 2.
-All planned functionalities can be tried out in the BETA version; however, it is often unstable.
+The app is primarily intended to demonstrate the system’s capabilities and is not intended to be a full-fledged app!
+The app allows typical requests to be made to the OJP system using the OJP standard.
+This can be done at various endpoints (e.g. testing, or integration), for OJP standard versions 1 and 2.
+All the planned functionalities can be tried in the BETA version, but it is more often unstable.

 • Instructions: